i5possible/buddy/README.md

 # Buddy

-Buddy will help you become better
+Buddy will grow with you all the way!

 ## Micro Habit
-- Eat healthy
+- Eat healthily
 - Sleep well
 - Keep fit
 - Mediation